M. Shawn Copeland: Controversy

 In 2017, a lecture of Copeland's at Madonna University was canceled after conservative Catholic media outlets (including Church Militant) published articles critiquing Copeland's stance on LGBT issues, which has at times been in conflict with official Church teachings.
+In her book Enfleshing Freedom, Copeland wrote: "On Easter, God made Jesus queer in His solidarity with us.
+In other words, Jesus ‘came out of the closet’ and became the ‘queer’ Christ."